 Based on the Balong 5000, Huawei 5G CPE Pro router supports both 4G and 5G connections.
 With 5G network, a 1GB HD video clip can be downloaded in just 3 seconds.
 8K format videos can also be played smoothly, without interruption.
 This set new standards for home CPE equipment.
-In addition, Huawei 5G CPE Pro can also be used for small and medium enterprises, with fast broadband Internet access speed.
+In addition, the Huawei 5G CPE Router can also be used for small and medium enterprises, with fast broadband Internet access speed.

 Applying new generation 6 Wi-Fi technology, Huawei 5G CPE Pro router can provides speeds up to 4.8 Gbps.
 This is the first 5G CPE to support Huawei HiLink protocol, bringing smart home ecosystem (smart home) into the 5G era.